aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/range/to_document/_index.md

 ﻿---
+title: Range.to_document method
+linktitle: to_document method
-title: to_document method
+articleTitle: to_document method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Constructs a new fully formed document that contains the range."
+description: "Range.to_document method.
+Constructs a new fully formed document that contains the range."
 type: docs
 weight: 110
 url: /python-net/aspose.words/range/to_document/